thenewobjective/thenewobjective.github.io/.drafts/types-and-programming-languages/2021-01-16-feature-oriented-programming-in-javascript.md

 * "objects are a poor man's closures" --Norman Adams
 * Objects and closures are equivalent
 * "Objects are state data with attached behavior; Closures are behaviors with attached state data" -- Peter Norvig
-* "A closure is an object that supports exactly one method: ‘apply’" --Guy Steele
+* "A closure is an object that supports exactly one method: ‘apply'" --Guy Steele
 * "A closure is an object with a single method, an object is a closure with multiple methods. -- Erik Meijer "
 * Closure:
   * A lexical environment